 Renewable energy technologies, such as photovoltaic (PV) solar panels can reduce your utility bills while providing clean, sustainable energy.
 Deploying our Metasys® building management system can help you optimize energy and operational efficiency, comfort and safety.
 Metasys controls and integrates key mechanical and electrical building systems such as HVAC, lighting, security, fire, and safety.

 Offset project costs via energy savings

 There are a number of ways to make your projects affordable.
 For example, performance contracting is a way to fund improvements by using energy and operational savings to offset a project’s costs.
-This financing model provides relatively quick payback on your investment.
-Once you’ve realized that payback, savings typically continue to flow to your bottom line year after year.
-And, Johnson Controls is committed to providing ongoing support that can help you identify additional savings opportunities and educate occupants on what they can do to reduce energy costs and conserve water.
+We’re committed to bringing your projects in on time and within budget, and to providing ongoing support that can help you identify additional savings opportunities and educate occupants on what they can do to conserve energy and water.